studiozero/szvr/src/blog/vr_business_feb_2017.md

 It's why Apple has to put those 'number of steps has been reduced' in their video adverts.

-## Control
+## Distribution

-Another problem is the ~~censorship~~ publishing guidelines.
+Another problem is the <strike>censorship</strike> publishing guidelines.
 There is a discussion to be had around the fact that stores don't allow apps with nudity or gambling, but will happily allow apps and games showing extreme graphic violence.
 It's their monopoly on culture.
 If _your_ culture is comfortable with nakedness, but uncomfortable with violence, tough, Google knows better; Valve knows better; Facebook knows better.

 What's also problematic is that App stores can be notoriously capricious.
 They regularly pull apps for no apparent reason; deny publication because of an arbitrary infringement of some arcane rule.
 Or, they suddenly hike the price of submission.